-I am a Senior Lecturer in Public Policy at Australian National University and hold a joint appointment at The School of Politics & International Relations, and the Crawford School of Public Policy.
-My research and teaching interests lie at the intersection of public policy theory (policy design, instruments, comparative approaches) and health policy .
-The empirical focus of most of my work has been on India, Singapore and Thailand.
-At the ANU, I convene the Bachelor of Public Policy degree, and teach graduate and undergraduate courses on public policy theory, policy design, and public sector management.
-I am part of the editorial collective at the Australian Journal of Public Administration, Policy Design & Practice and the Review of Public Personnel Administration.
+I am based at The Australian National University and hold a joint appointment at The School of Politics & International Relations, and The Crawford School of Public Policy.
+My research and teaching interests lie at the intersection of policy theory (policy design, instruments, comparative approaches) and health policy in Asia.
+At the ANU, I convene the Bachelor of Public Policy degree, and teach graduate and undergraduate courses on public policy theory, policy capacity, and public sector management.
+I am part of the editorial collective at the Australian Journal of Public Administration and Policy Design & Practice.

 Please feel free to get in touch if you would like to know more about my teaching or research.